Kynureninase

+This reaction produces anthranilic acid and L-alanine:

 Structure

 Kynureninase belongs to the class V group of aspartate aminotransferase superfamily of structurally homologous pyridoxal 5'-phosphate (PLP) dependent enzymes.
 To date, two structures of human kynureninase have determined by X-ray diffraction with resolutions of 2.0 and 1.7 Å. Forty percent of the amino acids are arranged in an alpha helical and twelve percent are arranged in beta sheets.
 Docking of the kynurenine substrate into the active site suggests that Asn-333 and His-102 are involved in substrate binding.

 Function

 In KYNU reaction, PLP facilitates C_{β}-C_{γ} bond cleavage.
 The reaction follows the same steps as the transamination reaction but does not hydrolyze the tautomerized Schiff base.
 The proposed reaction mechanism involves an attack of an enzyme nucleophile on the carbonyl carbon (C_{γ}) of the tautomerized 3hKyn-PLP Schiff base.
 This is followed by C_{β}-C_{γ} bond cleavage to generate an acyl-enzyme intermediate together with a tautomerized Ala-PLP adduct.
 Hydrolysis of the acyl-enzyme then yields 3hAnt.